West Coast Senior Lacrosse Association: History

-Founded in 1968 as the Inter-City Lacrosse League.
-In 1972 Harry George Woolley took over as commissioner, helping the Senior B league take giant strides toward respectability after years of having a reputation for being a men's recreational league.
+In 1968, the league consisted of 6 teams: the Surrey Riders, New West Blues, Vancouver Killarney, Chilliwack, North Shore Indians and Burnaby.
+1970 saw the league officially change status to Senior B. In 1972 Harry George Woolley took over as commissioner, helping the Senior B league take giant strides toward respectability after years of having a reputation for being a men's recreational league.
 Woolley took drastic measures in changing the structure of the organization by implementing a league agreement, producing league perpetual trophies and crafting a new overall image.
 Attendance grew from only a half dozen people to several hundred fans during the playoffs.
 Out of the changes came the newly formed West Coast Senior Lacrosse Association (WCSLA) in 1973.